Imaginous/Cowboy_Untamed/README.md

 # Cowboy Untamed
-An Android app to lift the speed limit of your Cowboy Bike.
+An Android app to lift the speed limit of your Cowboy bike and make other tweaks to make the bike even better.

 ## LEGAL NOTICE
-!!!
-USE THIS APPLICATION AT YOUR OWN RISK !!!
+#### !!!
+USE THIS APPLICATION AT YOUR OWN RISK
-!!!
-I do not accept any liability     !!!
+#### !!!
+I do not accept any liability.
+#### !!!
+Unlocking your bike will make your bike illegal in most countries, atleast in the European Union.
+#### !!!
+It might void your warranty

 ## Introduction
 This app is created as a hobby project.
 I love electronics and programming and just could not resist if I could get more out of my Cowboy V1+ bike.